PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 5 - Combat/Movement.md

 - Walk - maximum sustained speed
 - Rush - ?
 VO2 max?
 - Sprint - maximal anerobic sprint.
 Has a time limit (1 minute for humans)

+##### 1. How long can the average person run before getting tired?
+The average person can run for approximately **10-15 minutes** before experiencing fatigue and needing to slow down or stop.
+This varies based on fitness level, training, and overall health.
+##### Outcome
+A character can sprint for one pause before needing to test for exertion or slow down

+characters can run (trot?) for 10 pauses before needing to test for exertion.

+An exertion test is an attribute test.
+On success, the character may continue exerting; On failure, the character takes temporary attribute damage equal to the margin of failure that requires one hour rest.
+If the temporary attribute damage overflows the character's health, they take permanent damage instead.

+For more information on Attribute damage, see [section x]

+Each successive exertion test adds a -1 penalty.

 ## #candidate Speeds (See AB13) (2025)
 When designing creature speeds, we write a multiplier for the designer sample, but record the product in the game sample.